HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/trip-updates/index.md

       height: 700px
 ---

+<div class="alert alert-warning"></div>

-<div class="alert alert-warning"><strong>Note:</strong> Trip updates API will be deprecated in the future in favor of <a href="/en/developers/apis/1-routing-api/stops/">Stop times</a> GraphQL API.
-This is part of an effort to reduce overlapping API functionalities and to concentrate APIs under the GraphQL APIs.</div>
+**Note:** Trip updates API will be deprecated in the future in favor of [Stop times](../../1-routing-api/stops/) GraphQL API.
+This is part of an effort to reduce overlapping API functionalities and to concentrate APIs under the GraphQL APIs.

 Currently the service offers two [GTFS-RT](https://developers.google.com/transit/gtfs-realtime/) data feeds filled with [trip updates](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates), one for HSL data and one for JOLI data.